38 Gathering system information and logs #

 The default log facility settings are fine for normal operations and

-provide useful messages for applications and users of libvirt
+provide useful messages for applications and users of libvirt, but

 internal issues often require DEBUG level messages.
 As an example,